Why should I have my jewelry appraised?

 How often should I have my jewelry appraised?

 Jewelry appraisals should be reviewed every two years.
 Due to market changes, it is important to make sure all your jewelry items have a full retail replacement value.
-Jewelry appraisals are done in our store – your jewelry is never sent out.
-The appraisal process takes approximately one week, but can be completed more quickly, if necessary, for a nominal fee.
+The appraisal process takes approximately two weeks, but sometimes can be completed sooner.
+Please call us at 248-347-0303 for an appointment.